-Compensation for the Board and CEO is currently determined by the Board collectively.
+Compensation for the Board and Interim CEO is currently determined by the Board collectively.
 The Company currently has no formal process in place.
-However, the Company believes it has the necessary experience on its Board with respect to compensation matters to maintain market competitiveness in its compensation approach for its Board, CEO and executive officers.
-During the financial year of 2021, no director's fees were paid out to the directors.
+However, the Company believes it has the necessary experience on its Board with respect to compensation matters to maintain market competitiveness in its compensation approach for its Board, Interim CEO and executive officers.